Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 • Copy button in the floating bar appeared misaligned.
 The copy button now displays correctly.

 • Flow Bubble could disappear right after tapping it to start dictating.
-The bubble now stays visible throughout the entire dictation initialization process.
+The bubble now stays visible throughout the dictation initialization process.

 • Flow Bubble got stuck on screen after dismissing the keyboard.
 The bubble now hides when you close the keyboard, even if the text field is still active.